-- Canvas Discussion Posts (CDP): reading responses you will post on Canvas.
-These should be healthy two-three paragraph posts answering the prompts corresponding to the week's readings. - Readings: a weekly average of three to four hours of out-of-class readings from our assigned texts and various nonfiction and academic sources, including some you will locate.
+- Canvas Discussion Posts (CDP): reading responses you will post on Canvas. - These should be healthy two-three paragraph posts answering prompts corresponding to the week's readings. - Readings: a weekly average of three to four hours of out-of-class readings from our assigned texts and various nonfiction and academic sources, including some you will locate. - o Readings should be read by the beginning of the class session on which they are listed.
+CDP's may reference any of the assigned weekly readings.